 Buildkite

-Buildkite is a continuous integration and delivery platform that enablers users to run fast, secure, and scalabe pipelines on their own infrastructure.
+Buildkite is a continuous integration and delivery platform that enablers users to run fast, secure, and scalable pipelines on their own infrastructure.

-In order to connect Cortex to your Buildkite account, you’ll need to create an API access token.
-You need to be a member of a Buildkite organization to generate and use an access token for it.
+- You must be a member of a Buildkite organization to generate and use an access token for it.

-- API token: Buildkite access token generated earlier.
+- API token: Enter your Buildkite API token.

-- Organization slug: Slug for your Buildkite organization (e.g.
+- Organizational slug: Enter the slug for your Buildkite organization.

-).- This can be found in your organization's settings or at the end of your Buildkite URL by selecting Pipelines in the global navigation of your organization.
+- This can be found in your organization's Buildkite settings, or at the end of your Buildkite URL after navigating to Pipelines.

 Discovery